barondandi/install-omv/README.md

 In the end, I turned to OpenMediaVault, as it saves me a lot of pain for the everyday administration (and I am becoming lazy), and still gives you the full power of a Debian under the hood, that allows you any sort of tailoring, or the option to tinker if anything goes really wrong.
 This last past is a must for me, as I already had the experience of _**losing all the data**_ in two of my previous NASes (ZFS corruption due to lack of memory and an under-powered Annapurna Labs CPU based QNAP).

 You might want to go through this tutorial for some of the following reasons:
--   You have no extra/free SATA ports in your NAS and want to make sure you do a proper installation on a USB drive, wihtout it dying after few weeks or months.
+-   You have no extra/free SATA ports in your NAS and want to make sure you do a proper installation on a USB drive, without it dying after few weeks or months.
 -   You install on a drive with plenty of space.
 As OMV does not support using OS drive for data storage (as noted in OMV installation guide) you waste a lot of free space on that device.
 -   You want to RAID protect your OS to make sure you keep operation even if one of your boot drives fail.